GGP IS seeking new Board Members and must fill the office of President. Email your interest to firstname.lastname@example.org.

-Pauline Benetti is a seven-year member of the Geothermal Greenhouse Partnership Board of Directors.
+Pauline Benetti is an original member of the Geothermal Greenhouse Partnership Board of Directors.
 She brings her academic preparation (University of California at Berkeley) and work experience (Hewlett-Packard Corp.) to bear on writing successful grant proposals for the GGP and for the Ross Aragon Community Center.
 She is a graduate of the Colorado Master Gardener Program and brings that expertise to her job as chair of the GGP Facilities Management Committee.
-Since retirement to Pagosa in 2000, Pauline has devoted energy to promoting sustainability issues in the community through her work with the GGP, the Southwest Organization for Sustainability (SOS) and the Pagosa Farmers Market which she coordinates and where she sells alpaca fiber and products from her livestock.
+Since retirement to Pagosa in 2000, Pauline has devoted energy to promoting sustainability issues in the community through her work with the GGP, the Southwest Organization for Sustainability (SOS) and the Pagosa Farmers Market, which she coordinates and where she sells alpaca fiber and products from her livestock.
 She is also on the leadership council of the Pagosa Unitarian Universalist Fellowship.
-Term of Office 1 Year; Ends 2018.

 Ross Aragon, Emeritus for Life

 Former Pagosa Springs Mayor, Ross Aragon holds the historical record as the longest serving mayor and town trustee (38 years) in the state of Colorado.
 A former Geothermal Greenhouse Partnership president, Ross Aragon was honored by the organization with Emeritus for Life.

 The regular meeting of the GGP Board of Directors is held the first Wednesday of each month at 4 pm.